-Query goal: Do not cause potentially infinite loops.
+Goal Do not cause potentially infinite loops.
 Recursive rules would fire itself over and over again.
 Although the system is able to detect these after executing a data modification statement it is better to avoid creating these altogether.

-Notes about the query: Rules are specific to PostgreSQL and thus it is not possible to get information about these from the INFORMATION_SCHEMA views.
+Notes Rules are specific to PostgreSQL and thus it is not possible to get information about these from the INFORMATION_SCHEMA views.
 The query does not detect all possible recursions because multiple rules on different tables can also form a cycle.
 Different schemas could have tables with the same name.
 Thus, the query has to check that the table identifier is not a multipart identifier that also contains schema name.

-Query type: Problem detection (Each row in the result could represent a flaw in the design)
+Type Problem detection (Each row in the result could represent a flaw in the design)

-Query reliability: High (Few or no false-positive results)
+Reliability High (Few or no false-positive results)

-Query license: MIT License
+License MIT License

-Fixing suggestion: Drop the rule.
+Fixing Suggestion Drop the rule.

-Data source: system catalog only
+Data Source system catalog only

 WITH rules AS (SELECT n.nspname AS schemaname,